Skip to content

 Let's dive on in.

-Note: In this I will be working with a “fixed version” of the ios_bgp module.
+Note: In this I will be working with a "fixed version" of the ios_bgp module.
 In working on the post it was found that next-hop-self was not getting applied when used in the module.
 This is fixed in a coming release of Ansible.
 As of 2.8.1 this is still broken.
-See https://github.com/ansible/ansible/pull/58789 for more information.
+See ansible/ansible!58789 for more information.

 A couple of general observations and my take on the module before getting into the lab and demo portions.
 This module is a great start on simplifying what can be a very complex configuration with BGP.
 By its nature BGP has a deep and complex configuration because of how flexible and how much has been stuffed into the BGP protocol.
 It's being used within Data Centers of single tenants!
 This is not going to be a post about BGP however - you can find plenty of those elsewhere that are more in depth at this point.